 The only difference between living in another state and living in North Carolina is the change in state income tax.
 While those who live in another state must pay the tax of that particular State, in North Carolina, they must pay their state income tax.

 Besides that, there is no other special tax unique to North Carolina.
 Therefore, it will deduct only the state income tax from your paycheck.

-In North Carolina, The state income tax in North Carolina is 5.25%.
+The state income tax in North Carolina is 5.25%.
 It is a flat rate that is unchanged regardless of the amount of wages earned, activity performed, or age.